rstudio/rsconnect-jupyter/README.md

     make notebook3

 > Note: notebooks in the `notebooks2` and `notebooks3` directories will be
 > available in respective python environments.

+## Seeing code changes

+When modifying JavaScript files simply refresh the browser window to see changes.

+When modifying Python files restart the jupyter process to see changes.

 # Packaging